upturnagency/upturn-addtocart/README.md

-# Upturn Add To Cart plugin for WooCommerce
+# Add To Cart plugin for WooCommerce by Upturn Agency
 This plugin redirects the user to a page that shows cross sell products, bestsellers, news and products on sale.

 ## Install instructions